remeh/upd/README.md

 go get github.com/mattn/gom
 ```

-Then, in the main directory of `clioud`
+Then, in the main directory of `upd`

 ```
 gom install